Router Details

 Networks

-- Tap any of the AP11D routers listed in the .
-The page is displayed.
+1. Tap any of the AP11D or AP22D routers listed in the Inventory.
+The Router Details page is displayed.

-- Select the tab, under to view the ports on the router.
+2. Select the Networks tab, under Ports to view the ports on the router.

-- From the drop-down list, choose the network you want to map a specific port.
+3. From the Selected network drop-down list, choose the network you want to map a specific port.

-- Select one of the following options, under
+6. Select one of the following options, under Included networks:

-- Tap to finish mapping the network to the port.
+1. Tap Done to finish mapping the network to the port.

 Connected Clients and Devices

-The following procedure describes how to view the clients and devices connected to a specific port on the AP11D router:
+The following procedure describes how to view the clients and devices connected to a specific port on the AP11D or AP22D router:

-- Tap the link.
-You are redirected to the page which displays the list of clients and devices connected to the port.
-By default, the clients and devices for applicable to the port are displayed.
+2. Tap the Clients and devices connected on this port link.
+You are redirected to the Clients and Devices page which displays the list of clients and devices connected to the port.
+By default, the clients and devices for All Networks applicable to the port are displayed.
 The clients and infrastructure devices directly connected to the port are displayed as a link to the client details page.
 The indirectly connected clients are displayed by their MAC address.

-This section provides details on the clients operating on the 2.4 GHz and 5 GHz radios of the device:
+This section provides details on the clients operating on the 2.4 GHz, 5 GHz, and 6 GHz radios of the device:

 Radio Details

-The Radio Details page overrides the radio settings configured at the site level and allows you to configure 2.4 GHz and 5 GHz radio settings which are specific to the selected Instant On device.
+The Radio Details page overrides the radio settings configured at the site level and allows you to configure 2.4 GHz, 5 GHz, and 6 GHz radio settings which are specific to the selected Instant On device.

-Follow these steps to override the site level radio settings and configure 2.4 GHz and 5 GHz radio settings specific to the device:
+Follow these steps to override the site level radio settings and configure radio settings specific to the device:

 Instant On APs connected over-the-air do not have the option to override the 5 GHz radio configuration made at the site level.
 These devices are allowed to configure only the 2.4 GHz radio settings at the device level.

-- The channel width of 160 MHz is supported only on AP25 access points.
-This includes AP25 access points which are deployed as mesh points.
+• The channel width of 160 MHz is supported only on AP25 access points and on the 6 GHz radio channel for AP32 access points.
+However, these access points when deployed as mesh points will operate only on 20/40 MHz or 20/40/80 MHz (default).

-- Based on your selection for each radio, the options are refreshed.
+1. Based on your selection for each radio, the Channel selection options are refreshed.
 All channels are enabled by default and are displayed in orange.
 The disabled channels are displayed in gray.

-- Configure the Transmit power range for the 2.4 GHz and 5 GHz radios by adjusting the slider between a minimum and maximum value.
+2. Configure the Transmit power range for the 2.4 GHz, 5 GHz, and 6 GHz radios by adjusting the slider between a minimum and maximum value.
 For example, if the slider is set between Very high and Max, the radio transmits between 30 dBm and maximum power.
 The available values are:

 Transmit Power Level